questionmark/qm-oap-docs/docs/_sources/qmwise.txt

 Default Values
 ~~~~~~~~~~~~~~

-In some cases the WSDL for QMWISe defines the structures with default
+In some cases the WSDL for QMWISe defines structures with default
 values, for example, see :qm:xfield:`Schedule.Monitored`::

     <s:element minOccurs="0" maxOccurs="1" default="0" name="Monitored" type="s:int" />